Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/quickstarts/weaviate-on-spcs.md

    ```

 1. Open the `ingress_url` in a browser.
 Use the `weaviate_user` credentials to log in.
-1. Use the token from the logs to set a password.

 ### 10. Load data into your Weaviate instance